itsjerie/itsjerie.github.io/projects/project-4.md

   - created the view restaurant template for its photo, name, description, open & closing hours, location, menu, and review
   - and more in creating the github organization, managing our project boards, and keeping the team on track of the deadlines.

+# Reflection

 Throughout the project, our team had to collaborate in-person during class days and remotely for most of the time.
 It was challenging to describe our thought process when its only through messaging, but good thing screensharing was invented and that we could try to desribe each other's ideas virtually.

 If I were to talk about what I learned from this project is that communication. planning, and organization are very important aspects in accomplishing this project.
 Communication within the team is very essential especially when we all have different ideas and we wanted to excel in this class.
 Sharing our thoughts and opinion to the team made our work flow smoother.
 Another thing that made our work smoother was organizing and planning our tasks.
 The *kanban* board tremendously helped us to keep on track on what we should be working on and having someone delegated to work on specific tasks makes our team work efficiently with the time we have, though most of us were not familiar with this task organizer.

 <img class="ui image" src="../images/restaurant-page.png">
-*~the photo below shows the restairants information, menu, and review which I was in charged of creating the template, and inputting all the Menu and restaurants data~*
+*~the photo shows the restaurant's information, menu, and review which I was in charged of creating the template, and inputting all the menu and restaurant data~*